Contents

 Barbary Macaque Facts

-3. Barbary Macaque monkeys are among the most social monkey species, living in large groups, including over 100 individuals.
-Within these groups, they have complex social hierarchies and engage in various behaviours, such as grooming and playing.
+- Barbary Macaques are among the most social primate species, living in large groups of over 100 individuals.
+Within these groups, they have complex social hierarchies and engage in behaviours such as grooming and play.

-5. Barbary Macaque monkeys are omnivores and eat various foods, including fruits, insects, and small animals.
-In some areas, they have become habituated to human presence and have been known to scavenge for food in towns and cities.
+- Barbary Macaque monkeys are omnivores and eat various foods, including fruits, insects, and small animals.
+In some areas, they have become accustomed to human presence and are known to scavenge for food in towns and cities.

-6. Barbary Macaque monkeys are considered endangered, with only a few thousand individuals left in the wild.
+- Barbary Macaques are considered endangered, with only a few thousand individuals remaining in the wild.
 One of the biggest threats to their survival is habitat loss, as their natural forest habitat is being destroyed for agriculture and development.
 Conservation efforts are crucial to ensure the survival of this unique species.

 Is Trentham Monkey Forest worth visiting?